Kicksaw-Consulting/django-serverless-oauth-session/README.md

 **NOTE**

-By registering this app, the DynamoDB table will be created in AWS on the start-up of the app if it doesn't already exist
+By registering this app, the DynamoDB table will be created in AWS on the start-up of the app if it doesn't already exist.

+Also, your environment must have your AWS credentials ready to go, just like you would have them set-up for boto3.

 ---